LxdRyan/dscc-attendance-creator/README.md

 e.g. To change the default rank to _CPL_, use `attendance config --rank CPL`.

 Multiple configs can be edited at the same time, e.g. `attendance config --rank CPL --batch 04/24`.

+For a full list of config options, use `attendance config --help`.